Taurat-kibria/Assignment-B12-A05/README.md

 2. How do you create and insert a new element into the DOM?
    <br>
-   Ans: Steps:
+   Ans: Steps:<br>
-         Create a new element with document.createEliment()
+         Create a new element with document.createEliment()<br>
-         Input it's innerText or innerHTML
+         Input it's innerText or innerHTML<br>
-         Get access to parent node in which I want to insert the element.
+         Get access to parent node in which I want to insert the element.<br>
-         Now in the parent node just insert with appendChild()
+         Now in the parent node just insert with appendChild()<br>